allysonpdm/arch-crud-laravel/README.md

 - The `BaseService` provides a set of default CRUD operations (create, read, update, and delete) that can be used by the service.
 - The `BaseService` handles common validation tasks automatically, such as checking if a requested resource exists or if a unique constraint is violated.
 - The `BaseService` provides a set of default response codes that can be returned by the service, making it easy to create consistent responses across the application.
+- It's worth noting that when the `$nameModel` property is informed, the `destroy()` method of `BaseService` will check if the resource is being used by another entity in the database.
+If so, it will perform a soft delete by default.
+However, it is possible to provide the `force: true` parameter in the request, and this will permanently remove the resource and also perform any necessary detachments related to the removed resource.

 ## Controller Usage Example
 Here's an example of how to use the `BaseController` provided by Arch-Laravel in conjunction with the `ExampleService` created earlier: